Karthikkumarjain/uitest.playwright/README.md

 ## Libraries Used

 * Playwright : For driving the UI tests
+* Faker : To add random fake details (Curently not implemented)
+* Crypto-js : To encrypt and decrypt sensitive information(Curently not implemented)
 ## Config

 * playwright.config.ts - Can be used to run tests in ci and local(Need to make couple of changes based on needs to run in local).